The-Scripters-Guild/ForgeWiki/community/content/assets-and-kits/tsg-onvehiclehonk.md

 ### Tuning and Cadence

-While the driver may still experience local visual and auditory feedback of the honk or shot, the action is not visible or audible to other players.
+While the driver may still experience local visual and auditory feedback of the honk, the action is not visible or audible to other players.
 Users can adjust the delay between successive honk detections by utilizing the `vehicleShotCadence` variable.

 {% hint style="success" %}
 By using a low-energy duplicate weapon instead of a damage-disabled weapon, drivers can maintain their full damage potential while still allowing for reliable honk detection.